-7. Does the service auto start with system?
+5. Does the service auto start with system?

-Yes.
-Service Layer is installed as a series of Linux services named b1s and b1s<port>, you can check those services via this command (run as root user):
+Yes, for Service Layer running on SAP HANA.
+As Service Layer is installed as a series of Linux services named b1s and b1s<port>, you can check those services via this command (run as root user):

-'''

 chkconfig | grep bls

-'''